pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

 - A temporal foreign key gets a little weird, because ids are no longer unique.
-- It helps to remember the Date/Darwen/Lorentzos idea of "one row per second".
+- Date's model is perfect here: "one row per second".
-  - In that case temporal foreign keys are just like regular foreign keys:
-  - every instant of the child record needs a corresponding instant of the parent record.
+  - Every instant of the child record needs a corresponding instant of the parent record.
 - Variant 1 is simple: its whole lifespan is fulfilled by the product 1.
-- Variant 2 is tricky: it didn't change when the product did, so its lifespan requires the *sum* of the records for product 1.
+- Variant 2 is tricky:
+  - No single row fulfills its requirement.
+  - You need the sum of the two parent rows.
+  - This is why I wrote `range_agg` back in 2018, which turned into multiranges.
 - Variant 3 is invalid: it exists before its parent record.

-- I have a patch in the current Commit Fest that teaches Postgres how to implement temporal PKs and FKs.
-  - No cascading DELETE/UPDATE yet:
-    - I need temporal UPDATE/DELETE for that.
+- Enforcing temporal foreign keys is hard to do yourself.